DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-01.md

 King David said, "Call to me Zadok the priest, Nathan the prophet, and Benaiah the son of Jehoiada."
 They came before the king.

 ###### v33
-The king said to them, "Take with you the servants of your lord, and cause Solomon my son to ride on my own mule, and bring him down to Gihon.
+The king said to them, "Take with you the servants of your lord, and cause Solomon my son to ride on my own mule, and bring him down to [[Gen-02#v13|Gihon]].

 ###### v34
 Let Zadok the priest and Nathan the prophet anoint him there king over Israel.
 Blow the trumpet, and say, 'Long live king Solomon!'